Rajiv2806/Rajiv2806/README.md

 ### Hi there 👋

-Welcome to my profile page.
-I work as a Data Scientist.
+Welcome to my Git profile.
+I am a Data Scientist.

 Here are some ideas to get you started: